The best sweetener for tea is no sweetener at all.

 Honey is used to combat several health conditions including inflammation.
 Studies have also proven that honey has several antibacterial properties.

 You can add honey to hot or cold teas.
 It best complements strong teas like black tea and green tea.
+It is a great way to make matcha taste better.
 You can also add it to rooibos tea, in moderation, to bring out the natural honey flavor of that tea.

 There are several flavored that are also enhanced by honey.
 These include lemon, mint, and ginger.